forxer/wampi/README.md

 myTinyLocalHost
 ===============

-Convenient replacement for the default Wampserver index.php
+Convenient replacement for the default index.php of Wampserver